GetSimpl/simpl-android-maven-repo/README.md

 # Simpl Android SDK

+## Version 1.0.9 Release Notes
+1. ProgressDialog is shown for the webview url loading

 ## Version 1.0.8 Release Notes
 1. onCancelled callback is removed from the listener
 2. Automatic closing of the confirmation page is added.
 The default time is 3 seconds.